ooples/pine_script_docs/source/concepts/Time.rst

 While `timenow <https://www.tradingview.com/pine-script-reference/v5/#var_timenow>`__ is expressed in milliseconds, it has a second resolution, i.e., it will only update on seconds.
 Accordingly, it will only change during execution on historical bars if the script takes longer than one second to execute on them.
+In realtime, your scripts will only perceive changes when they execute on feed updates.

 This script uses variations in `timenow <https://www.tradingview.com/pine-script-reference/v5/#var_timenow>`__ during the script's execution on historical bars to time its performance::